Tag: diversity

 Inequality, Exploitation and Problematic Power Dynamics in the Outsourced Public Service Interpreting in the UK

-By Fardous Bahbouh, Equity PhD researcher (work in progress) Abstract Despite being one of the world’s wealthiest nations, the UK continues to grapple with widespread poverty.
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry Abstract Despite being one of the world’s wealthiest nations, the UK continues to grapple with widespread poverty.
 In 2018, one-fifth of the population lived in poverty, with 1.5 million experiencing destitution (United Nations, 2019a).
-By 2024, poverty persists, disproportionately impacting women and ethnic minorities, including many…
+By 2024,…